Best Pay-as-You-Go Auto Insurance in 2025

 - Lower Financial Rating: Farmers’ A rating from A.M.
 Best means its pay-as-you-go claims backing is less secure than Travelers’ or Geico’s superior A++ strength.

-- Technology Performance: Customer feedback indicates Farmers pay-as-you-go tracking has more technical issues than smartphone-based alternatives from competitors like Root.
+- Technology Performance: Customer feedback indicates Farmers pay-as-you-go tracking has more technical issues than smartphone-based alternatives from competitors.

 Pros